cimt-ag/data_vault_pipelinedescription/documentation/dvpd_development_workflow_scenarios.md

 - Phase 1: Gather all necessary knowledge about the source data and design the data vault structure based on that knowledge.
 - Phase 2: Implement database objects and the loading process.
 Test and deploy the process.

 DVPD is designed to gather all information during phase 1 and be the single source of information for phase 2.
-The examples provided here, focus either phase 1 or 2.
+The following examples focus either on phase 1 or 2.
 By using DVPD, all phase 1 examples are compatible to all phase 2 examples.

 # Phase 1: DVPD Creation Scenarios